elizabeth-christensen/pgbackrest/doc/BLOG.md

 # pgBackRest File Bundling and Block Incremental Backup

-[pgBackRest](https://github.com/pgbackrest/) is announcing version 2.46 this month with a number of notable new features, including  block incremental backup, file bundling, verify, backup key/value annotations, and SFTP repository storage.
+[pgBackRest](https://github.com/pgbackrest/) recently released v2.46 with support for block incremental backup, which saves space in the repository by storing only changed parts of files.
+File bundling, released in v2.39, combines smaller files together for speed and cost savings, especially on object stores.

-Efficiently storing backups is a major priority for the pgBackRest project.
-We also strive to balance this goal with restore performance.
-Two recent features help with both efficiency and performance: **file bundling and block incremental backup**.
-I wanted to call out these two features and provide some working examples to help users get started.
+Efficiently storing backups is a major priority for the pgBackRest project but we also strive to balance this goal with backup and restore performance.
+The file bundling and block incremental backup features improve backup and, in many cases, restore performance while also saving space in the repository.

-#### File bundling
-* combines smaller files together
-* improves speed on object stores like S3, Azure, GCS

-####  Block incremental backup
-* saves space by storing only changed file parts
-* improves the efficiency of the delta restore
+In this blog we will provide working examples to help you get started with these exciting features.

-## Sample repository set up
+## Sample Repository Setup

 To demonstrate these features we will create two repositories.
 The first repository will use defaults.
 The second will have file bundling and block incremental backup enabled.